IRS Negotiation Lawyer in Pennsylvania and New Jersey

 In addition to our primary law office in Center City, Philadelphia, we also have law offices throughout the Greater Philadelphia, Pennsylvania Area and in New Jersey.
 Our branch offices have contributed to making us the #1 Bankruptcy Filer and debt relief firm in the Greater Philadelphia area.
 Our goal is to have a convenient location within 20 minutes of where our clients work or reside.

-IRS Negotiation Attorney
+Experienced IRS Negotiation Attorney in PA and NJ

-To schedule a free and confidential consultation call our law firm at (215)-545-0008.
+To schedule a free and confidential consultation, call our law firm at (215)-545-0008.

 What Is An Offer In Compromise?